dokku/dokku-letsencrypt/README.md

 dokku letsencrypt foo
 ```

-While playing around with this plugin, you might want to switch to the let's encrypt staging server by running `dokku letsencrypt:server myapp staging` to enjoy much higher rate limits and switching back to the real server by running `dokku letsencrypt:server myapp default` once you are ready.
+While playing around with this plugin, you might want to switch to the let's encrypt staging server by running `dokku config:set --no-restart myapp DOKKU_LETSENCRYPT_SERVER=staging` to enjoy much higher rate limits and switching back to the real server by running `dokku config:unset --no-restart myapp DOKKU_LETSENCRYPT_SERVER` once you are ready.

 ## License